 Still panting heavily after her run, the cheetah sat up and looked in around to make sure there was no danger or scavengers anxious to steal her kill.
-When she felt it was safe she called to her cubs, with a chirp of sorts, and moments later they were at her feet.
+When she felt it was safe she chirped to her cubs.
+Moments later they were at her feet.

 Ten minutes later we had to leave.

 The way that the conservancy works is that with big sightings, of which this was one, only 5 vehicles are allowed near it at any one time.
 When a sixth or seventh car pulls up and wishes to have a look, the first two jeeps must relinquish their spot and move on.
 If a line develops, each vehicle is given 5 minutes to take pictures and then it must drive away yielding to the next in line.
 The word had gotten out about the kill and vehicles were coming from every direction.
 Our disappointment was palpable but since the rules were made to protect the wildlife, we immediately obliged.
 We had a plan however, we got back in line.

 Fifteen to twenty minutes later we were in front of the cheetahs again, but by then the crazy rain was falling and the sky was filled with thick, grey clouds that looked like dirty snow making it unusually dark for that time of day and difficult to shoot.